 Student Achievement at NWSC

 Retention and Graduation.
 To succeed, students must persist in their studies throughout the length of their academic program, so retention of students from one semester to the next is an important indicator of student persistence.
-Ultimately, if students persist, fulfilling all requirements and achieving the learning goals of their programs, they graduate.
+Ultimately, if students complete all requirements and achieve the learning goals of the program, then they may graduate.
 Here are the past two years’ data on student retention and graduation, by program:

 Student Learning Goals.
-NWSC has identified clearly its key learning goals for students in each of its programs, and systematically assesses student achievement to assure that its goals are being achieved, and to use this data to improve its programs, courses, and teaching.
+NWSC has identified clearly its key learning goals for students in each of its programs, and systematically assesses student achievement to assure that its goals are being achieved, and uses this data to improve its programs, courses, and teaching techniques.

 - perform duties as a multifunctional member of a healthcare team (Medical Assistant) by providing valuable service and support.

 - develop administrative and clinical competencies required for a rapidly changing environment in a variety of healthcare settings, including but not limited to doctors’ offices, laboratories, free standing clinics, and hospitals.

 - join the workforce as a trained multiscale professional who can fulfill many roles in a modern-day healthcare environment and use the training as an entry to opportunities for advancement in healthcare (certificate/degree), professional growth, and personal satisfaction.